 Photo credit: Anding Shen

-You should coordinate your visit to the station four weeks in advance and have the following documentation completed at least four weeks prior to arrival:
+Please coordinate your visit to the station six to eight weeks in advance and have the following documentation completed at least four weeks prior to arrival:

 - Medical Clearance and Access to Cayo Santiago for researchers